Government to review how ‘Manchester bomb plotter could attack prison guards’

 The officers sustained life-threatening injuries including burns, scalds and stab wounds in the “unprovoked” and “vicious” attack in HMP Frankland, Country Durham, according to the trade union covering prison staff.

-Two officers sustained “severe stab wounds” but are in a stable condition in hospital, POA’s national chairman said on Sunday morning.
+Two officers sustained “severe stab wounds” but are in a stable condition in hospital, its national chairman said on Sunday morning.

 Abedi was convicted of assisting with the Manchester terror plot, in which his suicide bomber brother Salman Abedi killed 22 people by detonating a homemade rucksack-bomb in a crowd of concert-goers.